ros-agustin-omise/games-qa/FIREBASE_WORKING_RULES.md

 ## 🔧 **Working Rules (Apply These Now)**

-Your current Firebase rules are blocking score submissions.
-Here are **working rules** to fix the PERMISSION_DENIED error immediately:
+Your current Firebase rules are blocking score submissions and causing performance warnings.
+Here are **optimized working rules** to fix the PERMISSION_DENIED error and improve query performance:

-### **1. 🛠️ Simple Working Rules (Recommended)**
+### **1. 🛠️ Optimized Working Rules (Recommended)**

-Copy and paste these rules in your Firebase Console:
+Copy and paste these rules in your Firebase Console to fix permissions AND improve performance:

+**✨ NEW: Added `.indexOn` for better query performance!**

 ```json
 {